konstantinmuenster/gatsby-theme-portfolio-minimal/README.md

 #### 📓 Content Integration - Effortless without any CMS.

-You can add the content easily - either by passing the text as plain props or by pulling it from Markdown files in advance.
+You can add the content easily by creating local files, such as Markdown files, in your content directory.

 #### 💅 Responsive Design - With freshening animations.